lumeland/lume.land/plugins/nunjucks.md

 ## Description

-[Nunjucks](https://mozilla.github.io/nunjucks/) is powerful template language created by Mozilla and inspired by **ninja2**.
-This plugins allows to use it to create pages and layouts.
+[Nunjucks](https://mozilla.github.io/nunjucks/) is a powerful template language created by Mozilla and inspired by **ninja2**.
+This plugin allows you to use it to create pages and layouts.

 ## Configuration